ESCOMP/CTSM/doc/source/tech_note/DGVM/CLM50_Tech_Note_DGVM.rst

 Fundamental stomatal conductance theory
 ---------------------------------------

-[14]_Stomatal conductance is unchanged in concept from the CLM4.5 approach.
+Stomatal conductance is unchanged in concept from the CLM4.5 approach.
 Leaf stomatal resistance is calculated from the Ball-Berry conductance model as described by :ref:`Collatz et al. (1991)<Collatzetal1991>` and implemented in a global climate model by :ref:`Sellers et al. 1996<sellers1996>`.
 The model